CURE-Med: Curriculum-Informed Reinforcement Learning for Multilingual Medical Reasoning

-The authors thank all members of the Aikyam Lab for their insightful discussions and valuable feedback.
-We also thank the native speakers and medical experts across the 13 languages studied in this work for their support with the data verification procedures.
+We would like to thank all the anonymous reviewers of ACL for their valuable feedback.
 C.A. is supported, in part, by grants from Capital One, LaCross Institute for Ethical AI in Business, the UVA Environmental Institute, OpenAI Researcher Program, Thinking Machine's Tinker Research Grant, and Cohere.
-The views expressed are those of the authors and do not reflect the official policy or the position of the funding agencies.
+The views expressed are those of the authors and do not reflect the official policy or the position of the funding agencies.\\